slspeek/fspot2camlistore/README.md

 ## Running
 Point to your f-spot-database with the option -db.
-The tools makes of file system copy of this database, and works on the copy.
+The tool makes of file system copy of this database, and works on the copy.
 Typcally:

 ```